 - Target of Event Reporting defined in TS 23.502 [3] clause 4.15.1: the objects targeted by the Events.
 Within a subscription, all Event ID(s) are associated with the same target of event reporting.
 In the case of NWDAF, the objects can be UE(s), UE group(s), any UE.

 - Event Filter Information defined in TS 23.502 [3] clause 4.15.1.
 This provides Event Parameter Types and Event Parameter Value(s) to be matched against.
+The NWDAF can include the monitoring period [start time ... end time] as an event filter information, indicating the the NF(s) to monitor the event during the period [start time... end time] and send the notification to the NWDAF.

 - A Notification Target Address and a Notification Correlation ID as defined in TS 23.502 [3] clause 4.15.1, allowing the NWDAF to correlate notifications received from the NF with this subscription.